 The author of two New York Times bestselling nonfiction books, The Eighty-Dollar Champion and The Perfect Horse, Elizabeth Letts is a master at discovering and researching a rich historical story and transforming it into a page-turner.
 Finding Dorothy is the result of Letts’s journey into the amazing lives of Frank and Maud Baum.
 Written as fiction but based closely on the truth, Elizabeth Letts’s new book tells a story of love, loss, inspiration, and perseverance, set in America’s heartland.

 As soon as I heard of this book coming out I was fascinated.
-I have been to The Oz Museum in Kansas where I learned a lot of behind the scenes information about the movie and a little bit of insight about the books and author, but I never knew anything about his wife Maud Baum.
-I loved learning about her effort behind the scenes of the movie as an elderly women to ensure that it was true to her late husband’s vision and her concern and interactions with Judy Garland to try to protect her from the difficult environment she faced.
-My heart really hurt for Judy.
+I have been to The Oz Museum in Kansas where I learned a lot of behind the scenes information about the movie and a little bit of insight into the books and author, but I never knew anything about his wife Maud Baum.
+I loved learning about her effort as an elderly woman behind the scenes to ensure that the movie was true to her late husband’s vision, as well as her concern and interactions with Judy Garland to try to protect her from the difficult environment she faced.
+My heart really hurt for Judy throughout the book.

 The time period of the movie filming was interspersed with flashbacks of Maud’s life as the daughter of a famous suffragette, her experiences as one of the earliest female college attendants, and her courtship and marriage with Frank.
 They certainly didn’t have an easy life, but it was wonderful to see the strength in their relationship and how they were able to endure trials together.
 I found it especially fascinating to learn about the inspiration for so many of the characters and aspects that Frank wrote into his famous book.
 A couple things the author took some creative license with, but most was based on fact and the story was very well researched.